 Equipment Maintenance and Replacement

-Audio equipment degrades over time, and what started as perfect balance may shift as components age.
-Regularly clean your headphones and speakers, check connections for corrosion or damage, and replace equipment when necessary.
-Sometimes what seems like a balance problem is actually a sign that your audio gear needs attention or replacement.
+Audio equipment degrades over time.
+Clean headphones and speakers regularly, check connections for corrosion or damage, and replace gear when needed.
+Sometimes an apparent balance problem is actually a sign that audio hardware needs attention.

 Frequently Asked Questions